ARMmbed/mbed-os-5-docs/docs/tutorials/optimize/memory/memory_model_details.md

 ### RAM

-Inside RAM, we can distinguish two logical types: static and dynamic memory.
+Inside RAM, you can distinguish two logical types: static and dynamic memory.
 Static memory is allocated at compile time and, consequently, does not change size during runtime.
 Dynamic memory is allocated at runtime.
-For example, the program memory usage grows and shrinks as threads are forked and joined and as objects are constructed and destructed.
+For example, the program memory use grows and shrinks as you fork and join threads and construct and destruct objects.
 The system uses each of them in different ways:

 - Static:
-    - Vector table (read/write).
+    - Vector table (read and write).
     - Global data.
     - Static data.
-    - Stacks for default threads (main, timer, idle, scheduler/ISR).
+    - Stacks for default threads (main, timer, idle and scheduler/ISR).
 - Dynamic:
     - Heap (dynamic data).
     - Stacks for user threads.
-Mbed OS will dynamically allocate memory on heap for user thread's stacks.
+Mbed OS dynamically allocates memory on heap for user thread's stacks.

 Stack checking is turned on for all threads, and the kernel errors if it detects an overflow condition.